tarunsachdeva/blog/_posts/2019-01-01-digital-cleanup.markdown

 draft: false
 ---

 I decided to start the year with a quick digital cleanup project - it's an exercise to get rid of all the digital junk on my devices and online.
 I'll also be auditing any personal data across the internet.
 It will probably take a week or so the first time around, but I'm hoping it gets faster over time.
-Here's what I'm focusing on:
+Here's what I'm focusing on - many of these items are from [some](https://www.theguardian.com/technology/2017/jul/30/13-step-digital-declutter-clean-up-online) [good](https://www.becomingminimalist.com/25-areas-of-digital-clutter-to-minimalize/) [articles](https://www.smashingmagazine.com/2016/12/digital-clean-up-checklist/) on this topic.

 Personal Data
 - Cleaning up Connected apps on Facebook / Google